Feasibility Report

 What You Receive

+The deliverables described in Section 1 - the construction-informed design brief, preliminary cost assessment, risk register, project plan, and proceed/conditions/do-not-proceed recommendation - are assembled into a 15-20 page report with appendices including ZIMAS data, relevant code sections, reference photographs, and supporting documentation.
 The feasibility report is Phase 1A of the BCG pre-construction process.
-If the findings support proceeding, the next step is Phase 1B: pre-construction services, which includes architect selection support, design-phase cost management, detailed constructability review, and progressive budget development as the design evolves.
-The Phase 1A feasibility findings feed directly into Phase 1B, ensuring continuity of knowledge and avoiding the information loss that occurs when different teams handle different phases.
+If the findings support proceeding, the next step is Phase 1B: pre-construction services, which includes architect selection support, design-phase cost management, constructability review, and progressive budget development as the design evolves.

 A comprehensive construction-informed feasibility analysis for a complex residential project in Los Angeles costs between $15,000 and $25,000 depending on the complexity of the site, the scope of the analysis, and whether preliminary geotechnical or other third-party investigations are included.
 On a project with a total cost of $3M to $10M+, the feasibility analysis represents 0.2% to 0.8% of the total investment.
+The report is typically delivered within 3 to 4 weeks of engagement, or 6-8 weeks if third-party investigations are included.

-How Feasibility Connects to Pre-Construction and Construction
+From Feasibility to Construction

 The Phase 1A to 1B to Phase 2 Framework

 BCG's engagement framework progresses through defined phases.
 Phase 1A is the feasibility analysis described in this guide.
 Phase 1B is pre-construction services: ongoing cost management during design, constructability review of the evolving plans, subcontractor pre-qualification, schedule development, and progressive budget refinement.
 Phase 2 is construction, executed under a Guaranteed Maximum Price (GMP) contract that's informed by all the preceding analysis.
 This phased approach is the CMAR (Construction Manager at Risk) delivery model applied to custom residential construction.
-For a comparison of how CMAR differs from other delivery methods, including the traditional design-bid-build approach, see our delivery method comparison guide.
+For a comparison of how CMAR differs from other delivery methods, including the traditional design-bid-build approach, see our construction contracts guide.

 How Feasibility Findings Feed Pre-Construction